fahmifuady/Orbit-Final-Project/README.md

 # Image Processing and Training:

 - The images were normalised, resized to (48,48) and converted to grayscale in batches of 64 with help of 'ImageDataGenerator' in Keras API.
-- Training took around 30 minutes on <a href="https://colab.research.google.com/"> Google Collab</a> for 50 epoch with an accuracy of ~75 %
+- Training took around 30 minutes on [Google Collab](https://colab.research.google.com/) for 50 epoch with an accuracy of ~75 %

 # Current condition: